ioBroker/ioBroker.js-controller/README.md

 The js-controller is collecting statistics for the host (`system.host.hostname.*`), running compact groups (`system.host.hostname.compaczgroupX.*`) and for each adapter (`system.adapter.adaptername.*`).
 The data contains memory usage, free memory, number of events and also the event loop lag of the Node.js process.

+## Error Reporting via ioBroker Sentry
+**Feature status:** stable since js-controller 3.0.0

+Sentry.io is a way for developers to get an overview about errors from their applications.
+The js-controller uses this method to make sure application crashes are reported to us.
+With this we can make sure to provide fixes for problems very fast.

+Especially with the automatic restart behaviour of ioBroker some crashes happen and noone really realizes them.
+And so we also do not get bug reports for them.
+With this method the information are provided to us.

+When the js-controller crashes or an other Code error happens (and only then!), this error, that also appears in the ioBroker log, is submitted to our own Sentry server hosted in Germany.
+If you have allowed iobroker GmbH to collect diagnostic data then also your anonymous installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
+This allows Sentry to group errors and show how many unique users are affected by such an error.
+IP adresses are not stored with the crash report!

+All of this helps me to provide an error free smart home system that basically never crashes.

+If you want to disable the error reporting you can do this by setting the state "system.host.NAME.plugins.sentry.enabled" to false.
+You should see a log message stating that sentry was disabled.
+After disabling the plugin no crashes from your system are reported and so can not be fixed without reporting them by yourself manually!

 ### Logging

 #### Log levels